nmayorov/nio-chat/README.md

 Building and running
 ====================
 Maven build system is used, so you can execute different maven goals as `mvn goal`.
-To start a demo server on localhost:5000 and clients write the following in the root of this repository:
+To start a demo server on localhost:5000 and clients execute the following in the root of this repository:
 ```
 mvn package
 java -cp target/chat-0.1-jar-with-dependencies.jar nmayorov/app/StartDemoServer